Other solutions

 These establishments are concerned if they use collective DHW networks, often associated with equipment that encourages the emission of aerosols (showers, baths, jets, etc.), or if they welcome a vulnerable public.
 For further details, the Grand Est information guide offers comprehensive expertise on the management of DHW systems and the preventive actions to be taken.

-Thanks to clear, dynamic dashboards, managers can instantly visualize temperatures and detect any deviation from recommended ranges.
-What's more, an automatic alert system provides immediate information in the event of a critical anomaly, such as a drop below 60°C, prolonged overheating, or a complete breakdown of key equipment such as a boiler or circulator.
+In addition, an automatic alert system immediately notifies you in the event of a critical anomaly, such as a drop below 60°C, prolonged overheating, or a complete failure of key equipment, such as a boiler or circulator.

 Ewattch solutions integrate predictive maintenance functions based on the analysis of collected data.
 By studying temperature trends and anomalies, equipment can be monitored on a preventive basis.